avk999/homecluster/README.md

 #### Network
 Cluster uses `flannel` CNI - that's the default and seems to be suited my situation pretty well. `K3s` contains a built-in load balancer service controller (can be replaced by metalLB for example).

 One of the pains of the previous setup was need to remember what port (and sometimes what host) stuff listens on.
 Zwave2MQTT sits on http://rpi2:8999 - not easy to remember.
 So I delegated one of my domains to `DigitalOcean` and set up `ExtDNS` controller to manage records.
-Now I should use http://zwave2mqtt.mycluster.net - much better.
+Now I should be able to use http://zwave2mqtt.mycluster.net - much better.
 Of course all A records return private addresses of my cluster machines - nginx uses loadbalancer service to listen on all 3 nodes.

 Certificate manager was configured to use letsencrypt-issuer.
 So if `Ingress` contains `tls` data a certificate from LE will be auto-requested and https will be enabled.
 That was surprisingly easy to set up.